Think about some of the most creative posters that you have seen throughout your life. I know that there are a handful that stick out in your brain.

 Most of the time your poster background image or graphic is going to dominate the design.
 It’s also going to be the first thing that a reader will see, so you need to make it count.

-Plus, a color overlay will make the text on your creative poster jump off the paper or screen.
+Plus, the color overlay helps the text on your motivational poster jump out at the reader.

-4. Use leading lines to direct reader’s eyes on your creative poster
+4. Use leading lines to direct the reader’s eyes to your creative poster

 In this case, the lines of the buildings naturally direct the eye down the poster to the job listings.